Skip to main content

 Policy Advocacy

-Public health professionals can fight for policies that foster mental health and allow people living with mental illness to thrive.
-A public health advocate might work to reduce homelessness and incarceration rates — circumstances that exacerbate mental illness and disproportionately affect people with mental illness.
+Public health professionals can fight for policies that foster mental health in public health and allow people living with mental illness to thrive.
+A public health advocate might work to reduce houselessness and incarceration rates — factors that exacerbate mental illness and disproportionately affect people with mental illness.
 Public health advocates work to change systems that perpetuate mental health problems and the undignified treatment of people with mental illnesses.

 Mental Health Research